zentyal/zentyal/docs/en/user/mailfilter.rst

    :scale: 80
    :alt: Schematic operation of a greylist

-   *GRAPHIC: Schematic operation of a greylist*
+   Schematic operation of a greylist

 Greylisting is configured from :menuselection:`Mail --> Greylist` with the following options: